Sarvagya82/Memory-Game-/README.md

 Timer and Moves Counter: Track your progress with a timer and moves counter.
 Try to complete the game in the least amount of time and with the fewest moves possible.

-Star Rating: Your performance is evaluated with a star rating system based on the number of moves you make.
-Strive for a high star rating!

-Winning Modal: Once you successfully match all pairs, a modal will pop up to congratulate you on completing the game.
-You can then choose to play again.

 How to Play
 Open the Game: Open the index.html file in your preferred web browser.